gitter-badger/bonzi/README.md

 # bonzi
-[WIP] A immersive development environment for xen (which is also WIP)
+[WIP] An immersive development environment for xen (which is also WIP)